tmbrbr/resume/README.md

 **Postdoctoral Researcher** @ [University of Freiburg](https://uni-freiburg.de/) *(2010 - 2012)*
  * Analysed the first particle collision data from the ATLAS experiment at CERN to search for new Supersymmetric particles beyond the current Standard Model.
  * In parallel I engaged in Research and Development activities for the next generation of silicon-based particle detectors, including novel radiation detection systems.
- * This position included supervising PhD students and teaching undergraduate students.

 ## Open Source Projects
- * **Lead developer and maintainer** of [Project Foxhound](https://github.com/SAP/project-foxhound), an instrumented fork of the Firefox browser for security testing.
+ * **Lead developer and maintainer** of [Project Foxhound](https://github.com/SAP/project-foxhound), an instrumented fork of the Firefox browser for security testing (Listen to the [podcast](https://podcast.opensap.info/open-source-way/2023/10/25/project-foxhound-hunting-cross-site-scripting-on-the-web/)!).
  * **Developer** of [Fontus](https://github.com/SAP/project-fontus), a bytecode rewriting engine for security and privacy policy enforcement.
  * **Lead developer** of the [Sanitizer Checker](https://github.com/SAP/sanitizer-checker), a symbolic string analysis framework to evaluate the security of sanitization functions.